canidlogic/libdhscan/README.md

 `[script]` is the path to a Shastina script that defines what will be rendered.
 It is a [Shastina](http://www.purl.org/canidtech/r/shastina) dialect with the following format:

     %dhrender;

     %dim 1920 1080;
     # Render a 1920 x 1080 image

+    %shade vertex;
+    # Interpolated mode where vertices have RGB color
+    # Use %shade triangle; for flat shading
+    # In flat shading, triangles will have RGB color

     # Define three vertices
     # Parameter 1: X coordinate